 Every WordPress website starts with a layout that takes width into consideration.
 Here are the primary types of widths you will need to consider when you start to design your website:

 Fixed: This is a static width that’s determined by a set number of pixels.
 This type of layout stays the same size no matter how big or small the user’s computer monitor and resolution are.

-Screen resolution is also a factor to strongly consider and is a setting on each computer system that can vary greatly among your website visitors.
-Screen resolution is the number of pixels wide followed by the number of pixels high that a computer monitor uses to display content on a computer screen; the greater the numbers, the higher the resolution.
-So, for example, a resolution of 1600 x 900 (or 1600 pixels wide by 900 pixels high) is a greater resolution than 800 x 600 or 1024 x 768.
+Screen resolution, another factor to strongly consider, is a setting on each computer system that can vary greatly among your website visitors.
+Screen resolution is the number of pixels wide followed by the number of pixels high that a computer monitor uses to display content; the greater the numbers, the higher the resolution.
+So, for example, a resolution of 1600 x 900 is a greater resolution than 800 x 600.

-The type of layout, fixed or fluid, that you decide to use greatly depends on your own preferences.
-However, as computer monitor sizes get bigger and bigger for desktop and laptops and then smaller and smaller for mobile devices and tablets (such as the iPad), designers are finding that they may have to alter their regular design techniques to account for the various screen sizes out there.
+The type of layout — fixed or fluid or responsive — that you decide to use greatly depends on your own preferences or the preferences of your client.
+As computer monitor sizes get bigger and bigger for desktop and laptops and then smaller and smaller for mobile devices and tablets, designers are finding that they may have to alter their regular design techniques to account for the various screen sizes out there.